AGOUZAL-SAID/RISPIC-V/README.md

 ### Processor Schematic Design
 - Created the **high-level schematic** of the RISPIC processor using digital design tools, integrating core components such as the ALU, registers, and control unit.
 - Validated the architecture through functional simulations and iterative testing.

+#Rqs :
+The src folder contains the LaTeX source code.